aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-user/docs/README.md

 #### Tags

-An array of key-value pairs to apply to this cluster.
+An array of key-value pairs to apply to this user.

 _Required_: No